 Moreover, the Spituk Monastery houses some very special and intriguing statues.
 As you enter its premises, you get to see a golden yellowish statue of a Chinese man vaguely looking at something.
 You are free to wonder what he might be thinking in that pose!

-The upper part of the monastery is where the statue of Goddess Kali is placed which only gets uncovered during the annual Gustor festival.
-Locals also claim that the monastery was visited and blessed by Arhat Nyimagung.
-Spituk Gompa and Pethup Gompa are the other two popular names of this monastery.
+The upper part of the monastery is where the statue of Goddess Kali is placed which only gets uncovered during the annual Gustor Festival.
+Spituk Monastery also has a separate hall where monks gather to meditate or for prayer.
+Locals also claim that the monastery was visited and blessed by Arhat Nyimagung, a great scholar of earlier times.

 The monastery also features several unique icons of Gautama Buddha and the 5 popular thangkas (paintings).
-Besides the Buddhist paintings, the monastery is also home to many icons, ancient masks, antique accessories, arms and a lot more.
-Spituk Monastery also has a separate hall where monks gather to meditate or for prayer.
+Besides the Buddhist paintings, the monastery is home to many icons, ancient masks, antique accessories, arms and a lot more as well.

 By Rail.
 The nearest railway station is Jammu Tawi.
-After deboarding the train at the station, one can take a bus or taxi to reach Spituk Monastery.
+After deboarding at the station, one can take a bus or taxi to reach Spituk Monastery.
 The railway station receives regular trains from all metropolitan cities of the country.